Personalised Decision-Making without Counterfactuals: Acknowledgments

+\begin{description} \item[Preference] The patient, or their doctor, decides which treatment they would ideally want.
+We introduce a binary stochastic ``preferred treatment''\footnote{In \cite{apd:found} this variable was termed ``intention to treat''.
+We have avoided that usage here, to forestall confusion with the distinct use of that term in a clinical trial under non-compliance.} (PT) variable $X^*$ to denote this preferred treatment.\\

-Allocation of treatment to patients can be usefully decomposed into two steps: \begin{description} \item[Intention] The patient, or their doctor, decides on which treatment they would ideally want.
-This decision will typically be related to their health status and other background information that could be predictive of recovery, so that we cannot regard those who desire, and those who reject, active treatment as comparing like with like.
-This is the genesis of confounding.
+Note that such a preference will typically be related to the patient's health status and other background information that could be predictive of recovery, so that we cannot regard those who desire, and those who reject, active treatment as comparable like with like.
+(This is the genesis of confounding.)\\

-We introduce a binary stochastic ``intention to treat'' (ITT) variable $X^*$ to denote the treatment desired. \item[Application] A treatment $X$ is imposed on the patient. \end{description} It is important to distinguish $X$ and $X^*$.\footnote{We should further distinguish between imposed treatment and received treatment, as in Dawid~\cite{apd:found}.
+\item[Application] A treatment $X$ (which may or may not be the same as the preferred treatment $X^*$)\footnote{It is important to distinguish between $X$ and $X^*$.
+We should ideally further distinguish between imposed treatment and received treatment, as in \citet{apd:found}.
 Here we notate both as $X$, hoping this will cause no confusion.
-We write $X\setto x$ when $X$ refers to the imposed treatment, and $X = x$ when $X$ refers to the received treatment.} The ITT variable $X^*$ exists prior to application of treatment, and can thus be regarded as independent of it:
+We write $X\setto x$ when $X$ refers to the imposed treatment, and $X = x$ when $X$ refers to the received treatment.} is taken by the patient.\\